rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_1.md

 *Credits: [Wikipedia](https://en.wikipedia.org/wiki/Data_visualization)*

-Notes: Simply saying, data visualization is the set of techniques to create a graphical representation of a raw data.
+Notes: Simply saying, data visualization is the set of techniques to create a graphical representation of raw data.
 I personally believe that a lot of data-/neuroscientists don't really appreciate the power of a simple plot.
 Making plots of the data can help you to find hidden patterns and insights before applying any fancy machine learning stuff.

 ---